Ophelia-A/11115960_DCIT_205_IA/README.md

 <hr>

 ### Events:
-The events can be found:
+The events is located at the footer of each page:

 ![Events screenshot](thejpegs/screenshots/eventsintro.png)
 ![Events screenshot](thejpegs/screenshots/eventspast.png)